missdays/battleship/README.md

 - The player has to guess where the opponent's ships are by choosing a row and a column each turn (using numbers only).
 So does the computer to sink the player's ships.

-- When the player inputs a letter instead of a number, a message will display, instructing them to "please enter a valid number."
-- When the player inputs a number below 4 for the grid, a message will display, instructing them to "please enter a number greater than 4."
+- When the player inputs a letter instead of a number or a number below 4 for the grid, a message will display, instructing them to "please insert a valid number greater than 4."
-- When the player inputs a number below 1 for the ship, a message will display, instructing them to "please enter a number greater than 1."
+- When the player inputs a number below 1 or above the maximum (60% of grid dimension - calculation is done for player and shown) for the ship, a message will display, instructing them to "Please insert a valid number within 1 and {max number}."
 - If the player inputs coordinates that are outside the grid, a message will pop up to advise the player: "Please enter valid coordinates."

 ### The board